javigomez/neno/index.md

 ### Installing & setting up Neno

 Neno is very easy to setup and only takes a few minutes to install.
 We have created a walkthrough guide below to to guide you through the process.
+##### Step 1 Select Source language.
+The first thing you will be asked to do is to Select your source Language.
+This is the language you will use to translate from.
+If your website is already multilingual then choose the main language you create content in.
+We recommend that you select English as your source language whenever possible, as the quality of external machine translation is often better.

 ## Components not fully compatible with Neno